-- Students will learn how to identify and analyze the elements of plot development using a plot diagram. - They will practice applying this knowledge by working with a short story or myth and then completing a plot diagram of a fairy tale.
+- Students will learn how to identify and analyze the elements of plot development using a plot diagram. - They will practice applying this knowledge through guided practice using a myth and then independent practice using a fairy tale and plot diagram worksheet.

-Materials:
+Resources/Materials: